Hum Aapke Hain Koun..!: Plot

-Moments before the wedding, Nisha asks Prem's dog Tuffy to give Prem the necklace that Pooja had given her, along with a letter.
-Tuffy exits Nisha's room and delivers the letter to Rajesh instead of Prem.
-Rajesh reads the letter and realizes that Prem and Nisha love each other.
-Subsequently, he confronts both Nisha and Prem and steps aside, asking the elders to let them marry.
-Nisha and Prem marry each other with the consent of their families.
+Moments before the wedding ceremony is set to begin, Nisha hands the dog, Tuffy, the necklace Pooja had given her along with a letter written to Prem.
+She sends Tuffy to deliver them to Prem.
+But Tuffy delivers this letter to Rajesh instead.
+Upon reading the letter and seeing the necklace, Rajesh realizes the profound romantic sacrifice Prem and Nisha were about to make for his sake.

+Instead of proceeding with the ceremony, Rajesh takes the letter and necklace directly to the family elders to reveal the truth.
+He confronts Prem and Nisha about their secret, steps aside willingly, and implores the elders to bless the rightful union between the two lovers instead.
+With the enthusiastic consent of both families, Prem and Nisha are married, restoring happiness to the household.

 Production

 Director/writer Sooraj Barjatya devoted one year and nine months to write the screenplay of Hum Aapke Hain Koun..!.
 He spent the first five months trying to write another Maine Pyar Kiya, but then started over after his father Rajkumar Barjatya suggested that he rework one of the family company Rajshri Productions earlier offerings.
 Hum Aapke Hain Koun..! then became a loose adaptation of their 1982 production Nadiya Ke Paar.
 Barjatya used musical numbers to avoid treating some situations in a cliché manner, which resulted in so many songs that there were complaints during initial screenings of the film concerning its length and number of songs.
 Barjayta's grandfather, company founder Tarachand Barjatya, loved the song "Dhiktana" so much that the film was nearly given that title.
 Barjatya later told India Abroad, "My attempt in this movie has been to re-expose the cinema-going public to the quintessential family life... not to make people feel that they have come to see a movie, but make them feel as if they have come to visit a big joint family that is preparing for a wedding".
 The story was constructed differently than what was popular at the time.
 There were no villains, violence, or battles between good and evil.
 From conception to finished product, the film took four years.

 The producers/distributors exercised a higher than normal level of control over their work.
 There was a limited release, a new form of television publicity, safeguards against video piracy, and a delay in the releasing of video tapes.